beet-software/dorm/README.md

 ```

 This will create a *.dorm.dart* file (shown in the right frame) and a *.g.dart* file.
 Don't worry about the
 generated code for now.
-If you want to learn more about it, take a look at the `dorm` package.
+If you want to learn more about it, take a look at the `dorm_framework` package.
 What you need
 to know is that there will be a generated class named `Dorm`.
 For every model you set up, a field will be
 added to this class, allowing you to manipulate the database (such as creating, reading, updating and deleting)
 based on each table.